 A Answers (4)

-Robin Miller, MD, Integrative Medicine, answeredNicotine cravings are most intense right after quitting and diminish over weeks.
+Robin Miller, MD, Internal Medicine, answeredNicotine cravings are most intense right after quitting and diminish over weeks.
 How long the cravings last depend on how much and how often you smoke.
 Although they lessen, cravings still may occur for about 90 days after quitting.
 At six months they are completely gone, and you should be free from cigarettes.

 The duration of craving for nicotine will vary from person to person, depending on many factors.
 In general, the physical cravings peak in the first few days and eventually disappear within a month.
 In addition to the physical dependence on nicotine, however, the habitual or psychological issues involved in quitting are often more troublesome.
 Even after months of not smoking, people find the cravings difficult to control at distinct times when they commonly smoked in the past.
 In particular, following meals, stressful situations, and certain social interactions are times that the desire for nicotine may be more problematic.
 Just as a smell can trigger a memory of a specific event, the sight, smell, or even the thought of a cigarette can spark those cravings that linger longer than the chemical dependence.